 While a degree of friendly competition among staff members can be healthy, a business profits most when everyone is working together smoothly as a team.
-Emphasizing the value of teamwork and encouraging your staff to collaborate as they focus on a common team goal helps ;maximize their effectiveness.
+Emphasizing the value of teamwork and encouraging your staff to collaborate as they focus on a common team goal helps maximize their effectiveness.
+Here's how to do it:

 Life is a team sport